mattbradley/warpjs/README.md

 clock and control how fast the clock ticks.
 Also, the `Date.now()` function and `new Date()` constructor are replaced.
 These will now return a *warped* timestamp or `Date` object based on the clock tick speed and the set datetime.
+The `Date` object works just like the standard object until you warp the clock using the functions provided in `Date.warp`, described below.

 ### `Date.now([unwarped])`